SammeJanderson/lighthouse_audit/README.md

 This is a small Node.js script that runs multiple Lighthouse audits on a single URL and shows you the average performance results.
-If you want, it can even export a CSV file with all the numbers.
+If you want, it can export a CSV file with all the numbers.

 # How It Works
 Runs Lighthouse a bunch of times in a row (or all at once in parallel—though that can get noisy).

-Saves each run's JSON report (by default).
+Saves each run's JSON report

 Logs the results (performance scores, LCP, TBT, CLS) for each run, plus the average for all runs.